andresriancho/pico-wavsep/README.md

 ```

 It turns out that not all steps could be completed.
 If you inspect the
-`pico-wavsep*.log` files, Wavsep isn't very helpful, but it turns out that
+`pico-wavsep*.log` files, wavsep isn't very helpful, but it turns out that
 the problem in this case is that I didn't provide the password, which I had
 rather creatively set to `Pa$$w0rd`.
 Let's do that: